suffolklibraries/lgc/content/collections/events/easter-crafts-lowestoft.md

 end_date: '2022-04-13 15:00'
 attendance_information: '5-11 year olds'
 featured_image: Lowestoft-Archives-Easter-Crafts.png
+accessibility_information: '- wheelchair access'
 ---
-An Easter themed arts and crafts activity session for children.
+An Easter themed arts and crafts activity session for children at The Suffolk Archives in Lowestoft.